hnmarkin/flood-game/Assets/_Project/Scripts/Water System/TerrainSystem_README.md

 - Verify tilemap is assigned to NewTerrainLoader
 - Check console for detailed error messages

-### Simulation Not Using New Data
+### Simulation Not Using Data
-- Ensure NewTerrainData is assigned to FloodSimData
+- Ensure TerrainData is assigned to FloodSimData
-- Check that NewTerrainData.DataLoaded is true
+- Check that TerrainData.DataLoaded is true
-- Verify FloodSimulationManager is finding NewTerrainLoader in scene
+- Verify FloodSimulationManager is finding TerrainLoader in scene

 ### Elevation Values Wrong
 - Check z-values in your tilemap